Noctis/kickstart-app/docs/Custom_Http_Requests.md

 * `getQueryParams()` - for fetching request's query parameters (used in requests sent _via_ HTTP's `GET` method),
 * `getUploadedFiles()` - for getting a list of uploaded files, if there were any.

-In addition to the above-mentioned methods, the `Request` class offers two more, helper/shortcut methods:
+In addition to the above-mentioned methods, Kickstart's `Request` class offers two more, helper/shortcut methods:

 * `fromQueryString()` - a wrapper method for the `getQueryParams()` method; returns the value of a given query string parameter or the provided default value (`null` by default),